 Soak up some of Phnom Penh’s arts and culture.
 Cambodian Living Arts puts on impressive hour-long shows of traditional drama, opera, and Apsara and folk dancing at the National Museum, while Sovanna Phum does a delightful one-hour shadow puppet show accompanied by a spirited live Khmer orchestra.
 Meta House hosts art exhibitions, screenings of Cambodian films or films about Cambodia, and live performances and DJs.

-Depending upon what else you do this evening, book either an early or late dinner at Chef Luu Meng’s Malis for some of Phnom Penh’s finest Cambodian food, including a long list of dishes you won’t see on other menus.
+The final meal of your weekend in Phnom Penh should be at Chef Luu Meng’s Malis for some of Phnom Penh’s finest Cambodian food, including a long list of dishes you won’t see on other menus.
 The chef is continually travelling around the country seeking out new recipes.
 The prahok k’tis is one of the most deliciously authentic we have tried and the spicy Saramann curry one of the richest and most complex we’ve ever sampled.

 If you’re considering spending longer than a weekend in Phnom Penh, also see our guide to Phnom Penh Day Trips.